 You are the dependent parent of a fully insured deceased child

 Individuals who are eligible for Medicare Part A at no cost can pay a monthly premium to enroll in Medicare Part B. The premium amount will depend on income.
 The higher your income, the more you pay.

 As an alternative to receiving Medicare Parts A and B directly from the government (original Medicare), you can choose a Medicare Advantage plan (Medicare Part C).
 Benefits are provided by private companies and organizations approved by Medicare.
 Medicare Part C options include:

 Private fee for service plans

 For many people, Medicare is a confusing subject.
-For help choosing the best Medicare options for you, get in touch with our friendly agent at L & A Insurance Services in Phoenix, Arizona.
+For help choosing the best Medicare options for you, get in touch with our friendly agent at L & A Insurance Services in Scottsdale, Arizona.